 Sometimes a blocked filter could even damage your system or cause it to malfunction.
 Often replacing it will keep the inside of your air conditioner cleaner and airflow more balanced.

-If someone in your household is dealing with allergies, asthma or other respiratory issues, ask our Experts about how a HEPA filter or whole-home air purifier can help.
+If someone in your household is dealing with allergies, asthma or other respiratory issues, ask our Experts about how a HEPA filter can help.

 3. Check Your Thermostat and Smoke Detectors